Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 You have the static API URL, which is the base URL Dog CEO provides for a single random image.
 You can append this with a number (to a maximum of fifty) to return that many images.

-Next, you’re using the `await` keyword in front of the `fetch()` command which will pause the execution of things until the fetch method finishes up and returns.
-Notice how you’re using the template literals version of a String here to combine the base API URL and the number of pictures to fetch.
+Next, you’ use the `await` keyword in front of the `fetch()` command which will pause the execution of things until the `fetch` method finishes up and returns.
+Notice how you use the template literals version of a String here to combine the base API URL and the number of pictures to fetch.

 Perform another `await` as we call to the `json()` method on the response from the API call.
 This will get your dog-related data in a nice, malleable JSON format, ready for doing with as you please.

-What happens next is some manipulation of the data that’s returned from the API.
+What happens next is some manipulation of the data returned from the API.
 In its raw state, the API returns something like this:

 ```
 {